Graduate Diploma in Psychology (Advanced) Online

 How do you apply psychological knowledge and interventions in health, legal, and organisational settings to improve psychological and practical outcomes?
 This course will develop the thinking necessary to identify a problem and to assess and apply psychological knowledge in a culturally responsive way to improve the lives of individuals, organisations, and communities.
 It will also introduce skills for the translation of psychological knowledge to industry and not-for-profit settings.

-What skills do you need to plan a research project, manage a dataset, and effectively analyse data in the real-world?
-Building on the theory and skills developed in Applied Quantitative and Qualitative Methods, this course emphasises the competencies required to plan and conduct research in a rigorous, transparent, and ethically responsible way.
-This course also introduces students to two new statistical techniques which can be used to model more detailed patterns in data.
+What skills do you need to plan a project, manage a dataset, and effectively analyse data in the real-world?
+Building on the theory and skills developed in Applied Quantitative and Qualitative Methods, this course emphasises the competencies required to plan, carry out, and distribute research in a rigorous, transparent, and ethically responsible way.
+This course also introduces statistical techniques which can be used to model more detailed patterns in data.
+The competencies developed through your participation and successful completion of this course are specifically designed to prepare you for the final two courses in the program – Research Project A and Research Project B. You will need to successfully complete this course (‘Pass’ grade or higher), along with all other courses in the program, before you can progress to PSYCHOL 6606AOL: Research Project A.

 How do you bring together evidence to answer critical questions in psychology?
 This course will provide you with the opportunity to investigate a substantive individual research question relevant to the discipline of psychology, using the skills and knowledge you have developed during the program of study.
 Both Part A and Part B must be studied in consecutive teaching periods.